MV10/mv10.github.io/_posts/2018-01-10-storing-certificates-azure-keyvault.md

 ## Certificate Retrieval

+**See update.
+Returning an `X509Certificate2` object is not useful for DPAPI due to mysterious "framework limitations".**

 In an [earlier article]({{ site.baseurl }}{% post_url 2017-12-23-easy-configuration-sharing-with-azure-key-vault %}) we created a couple of helper classes to retrieve and cache Key Vault secrets.
 We'll modify that project.

 First, add this `using` statement to the class: